 MTA Light Rail operator charged in death of St. Frances Academy star football player Lamar Patterson

-Charging documents obtained by WJZ show that Tavon Smith has been charged with negligent manslaughter, criminal negligent and reckless endangerment.
+Charging documents obtained by WJZ show that the light rail operator, Tavon Smith, has been charged with negligent manslaughter, criminal negligence, and reckless endangerment.

 Police said the crash happened shortly after 9 a.m. on February 2 near Maple Road West and Camp Meade Road in Linthicum.